formal-methods-mpi/Taxonomy.jl/README.md

 )
 ```
 # Where to get it?
-The source code is currently hosted at Git Hub at: "https://github.com/StructuralEquationModels/Taxonomy.jl"
+The source code is currently hosted at Git Hub at: https://github.com/StructuralEquationModels/Taxonomy.jl

+# Dependencies
+If you are planing to use this package for CFA, you need to import the 'StenoGraphs' package as well.
+get this here alogside an introduction: https://aaronpeikert.github.io/StenoGraphs.jl/dev/

 # More Details!
-For a more detailed documentation of this package look here: "https://structuralequationmodels.github.io/Taxonomy.jl/dev/"
+For a more detailed documentation of this package look here: https://structuralequationmodels.github.io/Taxonomy.jl/dev/